Shopify/shopify_app/README.md

 `ShopifyApp::SessionRepository` allows you as a developer to define how your sessions are stored and retrieved for shops.
 The `SessionRepository` is configured in the `config/initializers/shopify_app.rb` file and can be set to any object that implements `self.store(auth_session, *args)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
 These methods are already implemented as part of the `ShopifyApp::SessionStorage` concern, but can be overridden for custom implementation.

-If you only run the install generator then by default you will have an in memory store but it **won't work** on multi-server environments including Heroku.
-For multi-server environments, implement one of the following token-storage strategies.

 #### Shop-based token storage
 Storing tokens on the store model means that any user login associated to the store will have equal access levels to whatever the original user granted the app.
 ```sh